top of page

 The fun factor

-The Rigi Seebodenalp Chugelbahn is a 6.9 km hiking loop that features 11 wooden marble rolling stations tucked into a scenic mountain trail.
+The Chugelbahn Seebodenalp is a 6.9 km hiking loop that features 12 wooden marble rolling stations tucked into a scenic mountain trail.
 It’s the perfect way to add some excitement to a day in the outdoors—especially if you have little ones who sometimes need a bit of extra motivation to keep going.

 .

-Here are our top 4 Fun Factors of Rigi Seebodenalp Chugelbahnen
+Here are our top 4 Fun Factors of Seebodenalp Chugelbahnen

 1. Roll the marbles